Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 - [x] 5.11.6.
 Record the result of the manual verification and ESLint run in a results log.
 - [x] 5.11.7.
 Commit the changes to git if all checks pass.

-## Remaining Tasks

-### 5.10.
-Add built structures to the scene
-- [ ] 5.10.1.
-Create a BuiltStructures.tsx component to manage built structures.
-- [ ] 5.10.2.
-Implement logic to position built structures in the scene.
-- [ ] 5.10.3.
-Add logic to ensure structures don't overlap.
+### 5.13.
+Integration and testing
+- [x] 5.13.1.
+Integrate all components with the main game.
+- [ ] 5.13.2.
+Write unit tests for all new components and modules.
-- [ ] 5.10.4.
-Add visual effects for structure placement.
+- [ ] 5.13.3.
+Write integration tests for the structure building process.
-- [ ] 5.10.5.
-Run ESLint on BuiltStructures.tsx.
+- [x] 5.13.4.
+Run ESLint on all affected files.
-- [ ] 5.10.6.
-Manually verify structures appear correctly in the scene.
-- [ ] 5.10.7.
+- [x] 5.13.5.
+Manually verify the entire structure building flow (debug panel verified, normal flow pending).
+- [x] 5.13.6.
 Record the result of the manual verification and ESLint run in a results log.
-- [ ] 5.10.8.
+- [x] 5.13.7.
 Commit the changes to git if all checks pass.

+## Remaining Tasks

 ### 5.12.
 Add persistence for built structures
 - [ ] 5.12.1.
 Create a builtStructuresManager.ts module.